dotnet/docs/docs/core/compatibility/cryptography/6.0/cfb-mode-feedback-size-exception.md

 ## New behavior

-The `CreateEncryptor` and `CreateDecryptor` methods throw a <xref:System.Security.Cryptography.CryptographicException> when CFB128 or CFB64 mode is selected with these classes, and when backed by a persisted key.
+The `CreateEncryptor` and `CreateDecryptor` methods throw a <xref:System.Security.Cryptography.CryptographicException> when both of the following conditions are met:

+- CFB128 or CFB64 mode is selected (that is, <xref:System.Security.Cryptography.AesManaged.FeedbackSize?displayProperty=nameWithType> is set to 128 or <xref:System.Security.Cryptography.TripleDESCryptoServiceProvider.FeedbackSize?displayProperty=nameWithType> is set to 64).
+- The instance is backed by a persisted key.

 ## Version introduced